aegisfoundry/NimbleKB/docs/printing/print-solution-architecture.md

 The general recommendation for most point-of-sale implementations is to use Epson or Star Direct Printing, with other options available as needed for specific use cases.

+## Epson Direct Printing
+* Epson Direct Printing supports Windows, iOS, and Android.
+* Epson Direct Printing only works with Ethernet / WiFi printers.
+Serial and USB are not currently supported.
+* Works with any Epson or Epson-compatible thermal or impact printer.
+Any printer that supports the ESC/POS standard should work.

+Epson Direct Printer Advantages:
+* Epson Direct Printing is easy to set up - No drivers are required.
+* Epson Direct Printing is very fast compared to Windows printing.

+Epson Direct Printer Disadvantages:
+* Epson Direct Printing does not support USB/Serial printing.

+When to Use Epson Direct Printing:
+* Epson Direct is the recommended print solution because it is cross-platform and can work for any mix of registers.

 ## Star Direct Printing

 * Star Direct Printing only works with Windows. iOS and Android are not currently supported with Star Direct.
+* Note that a Star Printer with AirPlay can be used with iOS as an OS Printer.
 * Star Direct Printing does not support logo printing from the POS; You will need to configure logo printing on the printer itself.
 * Star Direct Printing only works with Ethernet.
 At the moment, USB and Serial are not supported.
 * Star Printers known to work: